dead8309/KizzyRPC/README.md

 # KizzyRPC
 an android library for customising discord rpc written in Java.
+Now with Buttons support (no support for links ,only button texts will work)

 Available at jitpack.io
 [![](https://jitpack.io/v/dead8309/KizzyRPC.svg)](https://jitpack.io/#dead8309/KizzyRPC)